bluesky/tiled/docs/source/user-guide/deploy-tiled-single-node.md

-When you need to introduce custom configurations---such as multi-user authentication (e.g., OIDC) and access policies or support for custom file formats---you will need to provide a custom configuration file.
+When you need to introduce custom configurations---such as multi-user authentication (e.g., OIDC) and access policies or support for custom file formats---it is time to use a configuration file.

 The default configuration used by the container is: